hyperionian/cloudformation-example/README.md

 The templates create the following infrastructure.

+### VPC with NAT instance, 2 subnets, a jumphost (bastion host), and a private hosted DNS name.
 ![VPN-with-NAT-PrivateSubnet](diagrams/vpc-nat-jumphost-designer.png)

+### VPC with NAT instance, 2 subnets, a jumphost (bastion host), a private hosted DNS name, and a Splunk Enterprise instance.
 ![SplunkEnterprise-with-PrivateSubnet](diagrams/master_infrastructure-designer.png)

 The repository consists of a set of nested templates that deploy the following: